Clourynth/game_cpusets/README.md

 ## Benchmark Results

 - **Minecraft**: Increased from 30 fps to 45 fps.
-- **Squad Busters**: Improved from 40 fps to stable performance to at 60 fps.
+- **Squad Busters**: Improved from 40 fps to stable performance at 60 fps.

 Note: Both games were downscaled to 0.5x for proper CPU benchmarking, ensuring the performance improvements are clearly noticeable.

+---

 ## **License**
 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for more details.

----

 ## **Contributions**
 Contributions are welcome!
 If you have suggestions, bug fixes, or new feature ideas, feel free to submit a **pull request** or report issues in the [Issues](#) section.

----

 ## **Credits**
 - **Magisk:** A powerful systemless interface for Android that allows you to modify your system without altering the system partition.